Meet Dr. Aretha Steele, PsyD

 And you don’t have to keep carrying it alone.

-Why I Started Mindful Healing Counseling
+Why I Founded Mindful Healing Counseling

 A space where therapy isn’t about being “fixed,” because you were never broken to begin with.